Description

 Course Structure

-- 5 weeks — Home and car maintenance
+- 5 weeks on home and basic car maintenance

 Required Materials